qkaiser/qkaiser.github.io/_posts/2018-02-13-osgi-console.markdown

 * ...

-I'm tidying up my Metasploit module for this service at the moment.
-Once it lands on master I'll edit this post with more details.
 If you have questions, do not hesitate to contact me via Twitter/Email/Comments.
 I'll do my best to answer them.